lEthDev/Perun/README.md

 ## Perun Implementation

 In this Git you will find a proof of concept implementation of the Perun Channels.
+The goal of this project is to build a decentralized trustless payment network, which runs offline, fast and cheap based on top of the Ethereum Blockchain.

 The current version is not a stable release yet.
-The planed conceptual releases include:
+We do not recomend to use this software to send real Ether, since this is still ongoing development.

 ## Release 0.1 (Basic Channel Support)
+This realease includes 3 solidity contracts:

+#### Basic Channel Contract (MSContract.sol)
+This is the contract to set up a basic state channel in which two parties agree (offline) on a intenal contract (e.g., a virtual payment machine VPM) and execute this contract offline.

+#### Virutal Payment Machine (VPM.sol)
+The virtual payment machine is a contract which distributes funds between two users depending on statements, which are signed by them.
+This contract can be run in the basic channel since the VPM can be executed even without the interaction of both users.
+It is sufficient to have a signed message from them.
+This allows execution even if one party aborts.

+#### Signature Library (LibnatureLib.sol)
+This library allows efficient verification of ecdsa signatures.
+Both MSContract and VPM both use this library internally.

+## Release 0.2 (DAPP supporting Basic Channels)

+This release will include a user interface for PERUN channels:
 * You can open channel with other parties on any network you like (private, test or main)
 * Send money through the channels
 * Support sample nanocontract

-### Further versions of this release might include:
+Further versions of this release might include:

 * Support of wider range of nanocontracts
 * Support multiple nanocontracts
 * Support higher level state channels (Channel Network Infratructure)

 ## Release 0.2 (Payment Hub Support)

-A user can once conntect to a Payment Hubs (using basic channels) then route payments to any other connection through this Hub.
+This release will allow any to conntect to a Payment Hubs (using basic channels) then route payments to any other connection through this Hub.

 * Implement server side Payment Hub
 * Deploy automatic Payment Hub in testnetwork
 * Security Analysis and Proof

-### Further versions of this release might include:
+Further versions of this release might include:

 * Support of wider range of nanocontracts
 * Development of client side (standalone) payment wallet